Mimi Fariña: Early years

-Among the songs she has written is "In the Quiet Morning (for Janis Joplin)", which her sister recorded and released in 1972 on the album Come from the Shadows.
+Among the songs she wrote is "In the Quiet Morning (for Janis Joplin)", which her sister recorded and released in 1972 on the album Come from the Shadows.
 The song is also included on a number of compilations, including Joan Baez's Greatest Hits.

 By 1973, Fariña was asked to accompany her sister Joan and B.B.
 King when they performed for the prisoners in Sing Sing Prison.
 This experience, along with her arrest in 1967, led her to a desire to do more for those who are held in institutions.